Deployment & Configuration of Oracle Router

 Adapters & Resolved Vaults

 Each adapter links a token (or vault) to a unit of account (e.g., USD or WETH).
-You must add an adapter for every asset you want to price. - Resolved Vaults:
+You must add an adapter for every asset you want to price.

-function to price shares in terms of the underlying asset.
+You must register each collateral vault as resolved so the router can use the convertToAssets() function to price shares in terms of the underlying asset.
 This is essential essential for every collateral as each collateral is an ERC-4626 vault.

 If your collateral is esDAI (an ERC-4626 vault holding sDAI, which is itself an ERC-4626 vault for DAI), the router must be able to resolve: